Royal Auxiliary Air Force

 The Royal Auxiliary Air Force (RAuxAF), formerly the Auxiliary Air Force (AAF), together with the Air Force Reserve, is a component of His Majesty's Reserve Air Forces (Reserve Forces Act 1996, Part 1, Para 1,(2),(c)).
 It provides a primary reinforcement capability for the regular service, and consists of paid volunteers who give up some of their weekends, evenings and holidays to train at one of a number of squadrons around the United Kingdom.
-Its current mission is to provide trained personnel in support of the regular RAF.
+Its current mission is to provide trained personnel in support of the regular Royal Air Force (RAF).

 Formation

 The Royal Auxiliary Air Force owes its origin to Lord Trenchard's vision of an elite corps of civilians who would serve their country in flying squadrons in their spare time.
-Instituted by Order in Council on 9 October 1924, the first Auxiliary Air Force squadrons were formed the following year.
+Instituted by the Auxiliary Air Force Order 1924 (SR&O 1924/1212), an Order in Council, on 9 October 1924, the first Auxiliary Air Force squadrons were formed the following year.
 The pilots of AAF squadrons were generally formed from the wealthier classes, as applicants were expected to already have, or be prepared to obtain, their pilot's licence at their own expense, at a cost of £96, about £ today.
 The Royal Air Force Reserve (RAFR) differs in that its members were trained in the RAF and left, but are obliged to return to service if required.
 Pilots of the AAF were expected to join for a period of no less than five years, and were required to fly a few hours every quarter and attend annual training for 15 days.
 Each squadron was provided with a town base for training, and facilities at an aerodrome.
 All serving members were required to wear the letter A on their uniforms.